Frequently Asked Questions

 If you need an exact quote for your event, please email the answers to the following questions to the email above.

-2. What is the address of the wedding or event?
+- What is the address of event?
 What is the name, address and size of the venue?
 Would it be an overnight stay from Nashville?

-10. Do you want us to provide sound and/or music for the ceremony?
+- Do you want us to provide sound and/or music for before or after the event?

 Our quotes are usually anywhere from $2,300 – $6,000+ depending on if you’d like us to rent additional equipment, travel, learn extra songs, etc. We are not (unfortunately) cheaper than a DJ because we are a live band!
 Plus, we like to think we entertain and interact with the crowd (taking requests) and make sure your guests are having fun!
 Here is a good article about how much a typical wedding costs.
 Here is another article about how much to budget for each type of entertainment.